heylightning/docker-crud-app/README.md

 # Description
 In this project, I'm creating a simple blog application with CRUD (Create, Read, Update, Delete) functionality, leveraging Docker for containerization and Postman for API testing.
 The goal is to build a seamless and efficient blogging experience.
-By containerizing the application using Docker, I ensure consistent deployment and easy scalability.
-Postman will enable me to test the API endpoints for different CRUD operations.
+By containerizing the application using Docker, I ensured consistent deployment and easy scalability.
+Postman will enable us to test the API endpoints for different CRUD operations.

 > *Visit the **requirements.md** file for checking and meeting the requirements.*